-If you’d love to have your pup curled up on the couch or bed with you but are worried about their joints, getting a specialized dog ramp (like the ones from Chasing Tails) could be the perfect solution!
+If you’d love to have your pup curled up on the couch or bed with you but are worried about their joints, getting a specialized dog ramp could be the perfect solution!

 Regardless of whether or not you allow your fur baby on the furniture, it’s also crucial to provide them with their own personal space as well.